Due to the COVID 19 epidemic, the Budapest Formula 1 Grand Prix has been brought forward to Sunday 19 July 2020 and will be held behind closed doors.

-The 34th edition of the Formula 1 Grand Prix of Hungary will take place in Budapest from 2 to 4 August, 2019.
+The 35th edition of the Formula 1 Grand Prix of Hungary will take place in Budapest from July 30th to 2 August, 2020.

 The Hungaroring racing circuit, located 20 km northeast of Budapest, has hosted the Formula 1 Grand Prix of Hungary since 1986.